 top of page

-Theia 2024 Release Part 4: New Features
+Theia3D Apollo Release Part 4: New Features

 Summary

 If you’ve been keeping up with our blog recently you’ll have seen the three posts we released last week providing updates on our validation results, model definitions, and degree of freedom testing on our model.
 While these posts are important reads in order to understand biomechanically-relevant changes to the software and our models, they don’t give you much to look forward to in terms of user-focused changes to the software, functionality, and available tools.
-So, here we finally give you a sneak preview of some of the features we’re most excited about, introduced for Theia3D 2024.
+So, here we finally give you a sneak preview of some of the features we’re most excited about, introduced for Theia3D Apollo.

 Lens calibration visual feedback